 As for his advice to other students, he recommends persistence.

 “If you have a big, scary task ahead of you, break it into multiple pieces and conquer them one by one.
 Seek environments where you feel like you are the most stupid person in the room and listen.”

 Ready For A Change, Just Like Igor Vlasenko?

 Not ready to apply?
 Try out our Free Cybersecurity Prep Work and test-run the material we teach in the course.

 Read more stories about successful career changes on the Flatiron School blog.

-Disclaimer: The information in this blog is current as of 19 April 2023.
+Disclaimer: The information in this blog is current as of April 19, 2023.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.